POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     =====================  ==============  ===========
     :samp:`rerun_type`     Future version  Description
     =====================  ==============  ===========
-    PISN                   default in v3+  it enables the MESA inlist commit, which stops MESA before getting dynamical to save a final profile there reverse_MT             default in v3+  it uses a MESA version with a bug fix, that the role of donor and accretor can switch during the simulation opacity_max            caution         it uses a fixed maximum opacity of 0.5 (this is only a last option change to get more stability)
+    PISN                   default in v3+  Enables the MESA inlist commit, which stops MESA before getting dynamical to save a final profile there reverse_MT             default in v3+  Uses a MESA version with a bug fix, that the role of donor and accretor can switch during the simulation opacity_max            caution         Uses a fixed maximum opacity of 0.5 (this is only a last option change to get more stability)
-    TPAGBwind              default in v3+  it enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing    default in v3+  it uses thermohaline mixing in the inlist HeMB_MLTp_mesh         caution         it turns off magnetic braking for He stars; it uses less extreme parameters of the MLT++ (this can cause significant changes in the radius evolution of stars); it changes some more input values to change the resulation close to the surface more_mesh              workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         it enables MESA's dedt-form of the energy equation for numerical stability during rapid (superthermal) mass transfer dedt_hepulse           caution         it enables MESA's dedt-form of the energy equation for rapid mass transfer; at stripped HeZAMS, several MLT++ changes, v_flag and lnPgas_flag set to .true., and convective_bdy_weight disabled to help with stripped He star superadiabatic envelopes, pulsations, and WD cooling
+    TPAGBwind              default in v3+  Enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing    default in v3+  Uses thermohaline mixing in the inlist HeMB_MLTp_mesh         caution         Turns off magnetic braking for He stars; it uses less extreme parameters of the MLT++ (this can cause significant changes in the radius evolution of stars); it changes some more input values to change the resulation close to the surface more_mesh              workaround      Modifies the remeshing and allows for more cells in MESA conv_bdy_weight        caution         Disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701) dedt_energy_eqn        caution         Enables MESA's dedt-form of the energy equation for numerical stability during rapid (superthermal) mass transfer dedt_hepulse           caution         Enables MESA's dedt-form of the energy equation for rapid mass transfer; at stripped HeZAMS, several MLT++ changes, v_flag and lnPgas_flag set to .true., and convective_bdy_weight disabled to help with stripped He star superadiabatic envelopes, pulsations, and WD cooling
-    LBV_wind               default in v3+  it turns on LBV winds when crossing the Humphreys-Davidson limit as intended (due to a bug this was only applied after a retry); additionally, there are reruns `LBV_wind+thermohaline_mixing`, `LBV_wind+dedt_energy_eqn`, which combine the two rerun types.
-Any additional changes to these reruns are described here as LBV_wind+rerun_type no_age_limit           default in v3+  it allows low mass stars to evolve beyond the age of the universe, which is needed for grids where we jump on past ZAMS; additionally, there are reruns `no_age_limit+thermohaline_mixing` and `no_age_limit+dedt_energy_eqn`, which combine the two rerun types
+    LBV_wind               default in v3+  Turns on LBV winds when crossing the Humphreys-Davidson limit as intended (due to a bug this was only applied after a retry); additionally, there are reruns `LBV_wind+thermohaline_mixing`, `LBV_wind+dedt_energy_eqn`, which combine the two rerun types.
+Any additional changes to these reruns are described here as LBV_wind+rerun_type no_age_limit           default in v3+  Allows low mass stars to evolve beyond the age of the universe, which is needed for grids where we jump on past ZAMS; additionally, there are reruns `no_age_limit+thermohaline_mixing` and `no_age_limit+dedt_energy_eqn`, which combine the two rerun types
-    LBV_wind+dedt          caution         it enables MESA's dedt-form of the energy equation for numerical stability during rapid (superthermal) mass transfer and sets lnPgas_flag to .true. for numerical stability.
+    LBV_wind+dedt          caution         Enables MESA's dedt-form of the energy equation for numerical stability during rapid (superthermal) mass transfer and sets lnPgas_flag to .true. for numerical stability.
 Also disabled convective_bdy_weight as a degenerate core is forming (as probed by the central Coulomb coupling parameter) to avoid segmentation faults.
-    LBV_wind+hepulse       caution         it contains the LBV_wind+dedt_energy_rerun; additionally, at stripped HeZAMS, the thresholds to trigger MLT++ are relaxed, and several timestep controls limiting the allowed variation of lgTeff and (cell-wise) T, as well as controls limiting the allowed variation of donor envelope mass are relaxed during mass transfer to improve convergence during envelope stripping.
+    LBV_wind+hepulse       caution         Contains the LBV_wind+dedt_energy_rerun; additionally, at stripped HeZAMS, the thresholds to trigger MLT++ are relaxed, and several timestep controls limiting the allowed variation of lgTeff and (cell-wise) T, as well as controls limiting the allowed variation of donor envelope mass are relaxed during mass transfer to improve convergence during envelope stripping.
 Also removes stopping conditions for Hubble time and TAMS that would be enforced for models less massive than roughly G-type stars, relevant to single_* and CO_* grids.

     =====================  ==============  ===========